Parr’s Ireland: 40 Years of PhotographyGallery 1

 Belfast Exposed is delighted to present 'Parr's Ireland: 40 Years of Photography', a retrospective of work by esteemed British documentary photographer, Martin Parr.

-One of the pre-eminent photographers of his generation, Parr has been taking photographs in Ireland since the 1980s, when he spent two years living in Co.
-Roscommon.
-Returning at regular intervals for the next three decades, his work in Ireland forms a visual testimony of the changing cultural and social norms of Irish life, the influx of newfound wealth and, in particular, the Americanisation of Irish society from the 1980s onwards.
+One of the pre-eminent photographers of his generation, Parr has been taking photographs in Ireland over a 40-year period from 1979 to 2019.
+Between 1980 and 1982 Parr lived in Ireland, making his home in Boyle, County Roscommon.
+During this period, he extensively photographed the West of Ireland and continued to return to Ireland for a further three decades.
+His work in Ireland forms a visual testimony of the changing cultural and social norms of Irish life, charting the abrupt shift from Catholic novenas and country fairs to tech start-ups and café lattes.
+It captures the influx of newfound wealth and, in particular, the Americanisation of Irish society from the 1980s onwards.

 What is more, Belfast Exposed is privileged to be presenting a curated special edition of the collection, that includes the commission of work focusing specifically on Northern Ireland, and will be on display in Gallery I from Thursday 4th August to Saturday 24th September.